Are you interested in being in the Vancouver Fringe Festival? Read on!

 There are approximately 8 groups assigned to each venue.
 A Mainstage venue spot refers to shows that are placed in a venue supplied by the Festival, including a technician, basic lighting, and sound.
 The show can be from 10-75 minutes in length.
 Each group has 15 minutes to set up before each performance, and 15 minutes to take down afterwards.
-Applicants are selected by lottery, and 55 spots are available.
-Applications were accepted November 2-30, 2016.
-The fee is $800 for a show from 31-75 minutes, and $600 for a show under 30 minutes, including a $50 non-refundable application fee.
-Winners were announced at the lottery party on December 9.
+Applicants are selected by lottery.
+The fee is $750 for a show from 31-75 minutes, and $550 for a show under 30 minutes, plus a $55 non-refundable application fee.

 Applicants are approved by the venue on a first-come, first-served basis.
 Applicants must have secured a pre-approved venue BEFORE they apply with the Fringe.
 BYOV refers to shows that supply their own venue or location, technician, lighting, and sound.
 Technical rehearsal and scheduling is up to the company to arrange with the venue.
 This year, only pre-approved, Fringe BYOVs will be accepted.
 Once an artist is accepted at a venue, the Fringe will accept their application.
-The Fringe fee is $500 including a non-refundable administration fee.
-Fees paid to the Fringe and to the BYOV are separate.
+The Fringe fee is $450 plus a non-refundable administration fee.
+BYOV Venue fees are separate from the BYOV fee paid to the Fringe.

 Site-Specific applicants provide their own venue, technician, lighting, and sound.
 Site-Specific shows must be created for their space, and may not take place in a traditional theatre.
 Some previous examples of Site-Specific shows include: